julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 ---

-## The In- Depth Fertility Magic Guidebook is Coming Soon
+## The In-Depth Fertility Magic Guidebook is Coming Soon

 The complete fertility rituals and herbal workings are being expanded into a full-length folk grimoire for readers who want deeper practice, not just introductory folklore.